rmaryan/SmartMegaClock/README.md

 ## Possible Future Features

-1. Add light sensor and dim the screen automatically when it gets dark.
+1. Add buzzer and implement wake up alarm.
-2. Add buzzer and implement wake up alarm.
+2. Connect clock to some IoT platform and feed the temperature and humidity data to some dashboard.
-3. Connect clock to some IoT platform and feed the temperature and humidity data to some dashboard.
+3. Receive precise time from some NTP server (replacement of the used WiFi module might be required).

 ## Used Libraries